mohsen-imani/Congestion-Aware-Routing-in-Tor/README.md

 # Setting
 The CAR drops the congestions and stops using them.
 The threshold to detect the congested circuits can be control through this option in *torrc* file.
 - CUTOFF: this option controls the threshold for pruning the circuits.
 The default value is 600 mseconds which means circuits their median congestion time is more than 600 mseconds will be used.

+# References:
+- Wacek, C., Tan, H., Bauer, K., and Sherr, M. An empirical evaluation of relay selection in Tor.
+In NDSS (February 2013).
+- Wang, T., Bauer, K., Forero, C., and Goldberg, I. Congestion-aware path selection for Tor.
+In FC (February 2012).